Travel to and from the USA

 - Number and expiry date of passport or ID document

 The first three items are absolutely compulsory.

-As of 1 November 2010, airlines are obliged to send this information to the United States authorities up to seventy-two (72) hours before departure, otherwise bookings will be cancelled, even if the tickets have already been issued.
+As of 1 November 2010, airlines are obliged to send this information to the United States authorities up to seventy-two (72) hours before departure, on pain of being obliged to cancel the bookings, even if the tickets have already been issued.

 TAP hopes that all affected passengers will understand and meet these requirements in good time, so that we can guarantee our usual quality of service to our passengers.